omarreis/vsop2013/gravityIntegration/NeptuneDiscovery/README.md

 65 years = 23741 days

-Uranus revolution period (its "year") is 30684 Earth days, or 84 Earth yers.
+Uranus revolution period (its "year") is 30684 Earth days long, or 84 Earth years.
-By 1846, astronomers recorded have 77% of Uranus revolution around the Sun.
+By 1846, astronomers have recorded 77% of a Uranus revolution around the Sun.
-Still the planet was misbehaving to the eyes of the astronomer.
+Still the planet was misbehaving to the eyes of the astronomers.

 To simulate the planet observations at the time, I'm going to use vsop2013 ephemerides.
 And leapfrog integration will be used to simulate the calculations Verrier and Adams had.
+If there is a record of these, I don't know.
+Never seen.

    See leapfrog integration read-me: https://github.com/omarreis/vsop2013/blob/master/gravityIntegration/README.md

+## gravityIntegration app

 Using the leapfrog integration app *gravityIntegration* select:

   * [x]Uranus chart
   * comparison=Longitude, interval=2741 days, DT=0.5, starting 13/03/1781
   * click Pluto and Neptune out of existence ( select planets and uncheck *Exists* []checkbox )